 Video: On Thursday, June 4, Sean Londergan of the Vermont Long-Term Care Ombudsman Project at Vermont Legal Aid talked about long-term care in facilities (nursing homes, residential care homes and assisted living residences) and community settings (at home) during COVID-19.
-Watch the video on Facebook or YouTube.
+Watch on Facebook or YouTube.

 The Vermont Long-Term Care Ombudsman Project promotes the rights of people getting long-term care services.
 We have staff members and trained volunteers who work in every part of Vermont.